Defense (sports): Ringette

 In ringette, there are two designated defenders on the ice in any normal game situation (the team is not serving any penalties).
 However, due to ringette's first-three-in rule these situations can vary; those playing in the defensive zone are not always designated defenders.

 Rinkball

 In rinkball, the number of defenders on the ice at a given time depends on the format being played.

 Skateless winter team sports

 There are three known organized skateless winter team sports worldwide, that are not organized forms of snowball fighting.
 This group includes: broomball, Spongee (a.k.a. "sponge hockey"), and Moscow broomball.

 Broomball

 In broomball, the number of defenders on the ice at a given time depends on the format being played.

 Spongee

 In spongee (a.k.a. "sponge hockey"), the number of defenders on the ice at a given time depends on the format being played.

 Moscow broomball

 In Moscow broomball, the number of defenders on the ice at a given time depends on the format being played.

+Tag sports

+Atya patya

+In atya patya, the defenders aim to tag players on the offensive team in order to eliminate them and prevent them from scoring.

+Kabaddi

+In kabaddi, the defenders aim to avoid being touched by the opposing team's raider; if the defenders can tackle the raider or "dash" the raider out-of-bounds so that the raider cannot return to the other half of the field, then the defenders score 1 point.

+Kho kho

+In kho kho, the defenders aim to avoid being tagged.
+Defenders take to the field in batches of three, with tagged defenders eliminated from play, and a new batch entering the field once the entire previous batch has been dismissed.